Peru Community & Machu Picchu

-The camp itself is situated in the heart of this small and charming lakeside community where you’ll get the privileged opportunity to spend time with the Aymara people – one of the world’s most ancient civilisations – and learn about their extraordinary way of life.
+The camp itself is situated in the heart of this small and charming lakeside community where you’ll get the privileged opportunity to spend time with the Quechua people and learn about their extraordinary way of life.

 Location: 380 km (7 hours drive) from Cusco/Arequipa Airport

 Accommodation: Brick & adobe buildings with comfy mattresses & bedding.
 Flushing toilets, warm bucket showers & basins